You need to see DPS gear in action. Get a live demo with our engineers.

 Supervisory Control and Data Acquisition (SCADA) system is a computer application used to monitor and control a plant or equipment at the supervisory level.

-So, to get a better insight at SCADA hacking incidents, let's take a look at a timeline of some major SCADA attacks.
+So, to get a better insight at SCADA hacking incidents, let's take a look at a timeline of recent cyberattacks on SCADA systems.